 4. Capitalize on hands-on learning opportunities.

 Sometimes we get so caught up in checking off lesson plan boxes that we overlook the educational moments in the everyday.
-Capitalize on the hands-on learning opportunities already woven into your family’s holiday traditions.
+There are so many hands-on learning opportunities to help you homeschool during the holidays which are already woven into your family’s holiday traditions.
+Take advantage of those opportunities!

 - Learn about Christmas in other countries and make some recipes from this Christmas Around the World Cookbook for Kids.